rayon-rs/rfcs/accepted/rfcNNNN-sleep-algorithm.md

 This section aims to give details on the following points:

+- The mechanism to guarantee there is always a thread awake when jobs are pending
 - The mechanism for threads to go to sleep and be awoken.
 - The mechanism for latches to know when a thread is sleeping on them.
 - The mechanism to judge whether there exist idle threads.